 Illinois does have dram shop laws that say a bar or tavern can be held liable for serving patrons alcohol if the patrons later injure someone.
 If you have been injured in a car accident, you might be able to use dram shop claims against these alcohol vendors.

 The law in Illinois is a bit different because the vendor does not necessarily have to do anything wrong.
 Other states’ dram shop laws typically state that vendors are responsible only if they served alcohol to underage or obviously intoxicated people who later hurt another person.

 Knowing what to expect from the defense in a DUI personal injury claim can help you prepare your case.
 Common DUI defenses include claims of inaccurate breath alcohol tests and inaccurate or invalid field sobriety tests.
-These defenses take on even more weight when they are coupled with a lack of intoxication evidence elsewhere, a lack of impaired or bad driving, or investigating officers unqualified in DUI cases.
+These drunk driving defense strategies take on even more weight when they are coupled with a lack of intoxication evidence elsewhere, a lack of impaired or bad driving, or investigating officers unqualified in DUI cases.

 Inaccurate Breath Alcohol Tests

 Breathalyzers measure a person’s blood alcohol level by determining the particles of breath alcohol in the lungs.
 Just one breathalyzer test may not be enough to accurately measure if a person is intoxicated or to what level.

 Breath tests also have other potential issues.
 For example, variances in human physiology can skew readings.
 Even body temperature variances can affect the accuracy of a breath test.
 Defense attorneys may use forensic toxicology experts to argue that the police’s breathalyzer test erred.

 Inaccurate or Invalid Field Sobriety Tests